Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 So that’s a net advantage to the Democrats of two electoral votes based on illegal immigration, making it clear that the claim of a Democratic net advantage of 22 to 26 electoral votes is ridiculous and irresponsible, meant to inflame Republicans concerned about illegal immigration.

-I’d add that even if it doesn’t result in any partisan advantage, it's a fair criticism of the Congressional apportionment process that it counts non-citizens, in particular those who aren’t in the country legally.
+I’d add that even if it doesn’t result in any partisan advantage, it's a fair criticism of the Congressional apportionment process that it counts foreign citizens, in particular those who aren’t in the country legally.
 But any concern about this and its effect on the Electoral College ought to be weighed against the very real likelihood that under National Popular Vote noncitizens would likely be allowed to vote in some states.
 I’ll address that in the next blog post.

 *Thanks to the computer- and math-savvy daughter of one of the Save Our States team who crunched the numbers!